 To create a new JMS Queue click on the JMS Queues item to reveal the available queues.
 On the right hand panel you will see an add a new resource button, click on this and then choose the default(JMS Queue) template and click continue.
 The important things to fill in here are the name of the queue and the JNDI name of the queue.
 The JNDI name is what you will use to look up the queue in JNDI from your client.
 For most queues this will be the only info you will need to provide as sensible defaults are provided for the others.
 You will also see a security roles section near the bottom.
-If you do not provide any roles for this queue then the servers default security configuration will be used, after you have created the queue these will be shown in the configuration tab after clicking on the queue in the admin console.
-The following section explains these in more detail denotes a required field
+If you do not provide any roles for this queue then the servers default security configuration will be used, after you have created the queue these will be shown in the configuration.
+All configuration values, except the name and JNDI name, can be changed via the configuration tab after clicking on the queue in the admin console.
+The following section explains these in more detail